 Aasaman Nepal does not create structures parallel to existing government structures.
 It works as a facilitator and organizer.
 It works closely with the communities to organize them and mobilize them.

-Aasaman Nepal has been and will continue to be a strong advocate of the protection and fulfillment of child rights.
+Aasaman Nepal (ASN) has been and will continue to be a strong advocate of the protection and fulfillment of child rights.
 Based on its grassroots experience, it advocates the issues not only at the community and district levels but also at the national level.
-By advocating at the national level it wishes to bring about policy changes in regards to teachers’ accountability, enrolment of students throughout the year, reduction in the administrative procedures in enrolment, increase in the number of female teachers in schools and reduction in the hidden costs.
+By advocating at the national level it wishes to bring about policy changes in regards to teachers’ accountability, enrolment of students throughout the year, reduction in the administrative procedures in enrolment, an increase in the number of female teachers in schools and reduction in the hidden costs.

 Aasaman envisages a society where all children are grown up, enjoying their Childhood and development opportunities in a safe, supportive and friendly environment.

 Aasaman aims to build a society which protects, promotes and fulfills the rights of children where all children equally enjoy their basic rights Including access to quality health, education, protection, and livelihood opportunities.

 Aasaman facilitates to increase voices and choices of rights-holders (mainly women, girls and disadvantaged people and communities) to government basic services and entitlements including their meaningful participation in local institutions and structures (decision making bodies).